 * * * * *

-More than a century after its founding, Brown School remains steadfast in its mission to inspire students in nursery through eighth grade to love learning while striving for academic excellence.
+More than a century after its founding, Brown School continues to grow while remaining steadfast in its mission to inspire students in nursery through ninth grade to love learning while striving for academic excellence.
 Though laptops and LCD projectors may have replaced the woodstove and water bucket, Brown School’s commitment to children hasn’t changed much since 1893.
-Today, though our students come from over a dozen school districts, and from all walks of life, each continues to receive outstanding individualized instruction and guidance from qualified, caring teachers.
-For 120 years, Brown School has truly provided a unique independent school option for residents of the Capital Region.
+Today, our students come from over a dozen school districts, and from all walks of life and each continues to receive outstanding individualized instruction and guidance from qualified, caring teachers.
+For 125 years, Brown School has truly provided a unique independent school option for residents of the Capital Region.

 We think that somewhere Nellie Brown must be smiling.